Skip to content

 Livestock Menu

-Press R in the animal menu to open the livestock management screen.
-It has several tabs:
+Press R in the animal menu to open the animal screen.
+It has seven tabs:

-• Message log - Track births, deaths, diseases, and other events (supports daily summary mode)
+• Message Log - Track births, deaths, diseases, and other events

 Controls